Juantantan/MandelbrotExplorer/Readme.md

 Eric has a web site here: http://www.bealto.com/cv.html

 ### Mark Brown
 Mark was a very good friend of mine at school and is a very capable programmer.
-His lovely father was my geography teacher.
+His father was my fun geography teacher.
 Mark can (quote): 'get by in 20 or so' programming languages, which, as far as I can tell, actually means he is highly proficient, expressed with the wonderful humility that experts in their field often seem to have.
 When I got a recent version of this software to run some years ago, I passed a copy to Mark and he was kind enough to go through